nquintanaparrilla/OHSU-postbacc-proyect/README.md

 Bash script path: [updated_scripts/cellpose_segmentation_bash.sh](updated_scripts/cellpose_segmentation_bash.sh)

-How to run: Preferably through a bash script by submitting an ARC job.
-You need to prepare a conda environment in ARC with cellpose and python3 installed.
+How to run: Preferably through a bash script by submitting an Virtual/Compute cluster job.
+You need to prepare a conda environment in Virtual/Compute cluster with cellpose and python3 installed.
 Here you can find the [Cellpose documentation](https://cellpose.readthedocs.io/en/latest/) for assistance in Cellpose model training.

 Running time: 4-6 hours.
 Please don't run locally.